 Please include your name, title, company name, address, daytime phone number, fax number, email and web address with your pitch or submission.

 NEWS RELEASES and NEW PRODUCT ANNOUNCEMENTS can be emailed to Flow Control Managing Editor Amy W. Richardson for consideration on our website and in our print issue.

 ABOUT FLOW CONTROL

 Flow Control is a magazine and website for technical professionals that focuses exclusively on technologies and strategies for the efficient movement, measurement and containment of industrial fluids.
-Flow Control readers include engineers, managers, MRO specialists, and other professionals from industries including: aerospace, chemical processing; energy; food & beverage; oil & gas; pharmaceutical, paper, pulp & printing; rubber & plastic, fabricated metal; semiconductor; transportation, water & wastewater; engineering; consulting, and others.
+Flow Control readers include engineers, managers, MRO specialists, and other professionals from industries including: chemical processing; energy; food and beverage; oil and gas; pharmaceutical; rubber and plastic, fabricated metal; semiconductor; transportation; engineering; consulting,and others.

 Each issue of Flow Control includes feature articles written by industry experts.
 Features vary from highly technical articles to general technology overviews.
 Topics range from OEM design innovations to process applications and best practices to maintenance and repair to case studies and application stories.